 Ga Booster Seat Weight Requirements

-In Georgia, booster seats are required for children who have outgrown their car seat but do not meet the height or weight requirements for wearing a standard safety belt.
 Specifically, children must be at least 4 years old and weigh 40 to 80 pounds (ca. 36 kg) in order to switch from a car seat to a booster seat.

 It is important that the appropriate restraints are used when transporting young passengers in cars; boosters help ensure that lap and shoulder belts fit properly and provide additional support for smaller bodies during collisions.